Call Me (Spagna song)

 "Call Me" is a song by Italian singer Spagna, released in 1987 as the second single from her debut studio album, Dedicated to the Moon (1987).
 Unlike its predecessor, "Easy Lady", "Call Me" was also released in North America and Japan.
 A "U.S. remix" was done by Steve Thompson and Mike Barbiero.
 The single's B-side, "Girl, It's Not the End of the World", also appears on Spagna's debut album.
 The song became a worldwide hit, reaching number one in Spain and becoming a top-10 hit in 14 other countries.
 The music video for the song, directed by David Hillier, was filmed in and around Nottingham, England, particularly around the Ritzy nightclub, with the nearby Belvoir Castle also appearing.

+The song was remade in 1988 by New Zealand band Aishah and the Fan Club, reaching number 9 on the charts.

 Commercial performance

 "Call Me" reached number one in Spain while peaking at number two in Italy and the United Kingdom, as well as number three in Ireland.
 In France, the single debuted at number 40, before peaking at number four in its 10th week on the chart, and was certified silver by the Syndicat National de l'Édition Phonographique (SNEP) that same year.
 Elsewhere, "Call Me" charted within the top five in Finland and Norway, and the top 10 in Belgium, Sweden, Switzerland and West Germany.
 In the United States, the U.S. remix of the song reached number 13 on the Billboard Dance Club Play chart and number 18 on the 12-inch Singles Sales chart in 1988.